Polymorphic code: Malicious code

 Most anti-virus software and intrusion detection systems (IDS) attempt to locate malicious code by searching through computer files and data packets sent over a computer network.
 If the security software finds patterns that correspond to known computer viruses or worms, it takes appropriate steps to neutralize the threat.
 Polymorphic algorithms make it difficult for such software to recognize the offending code because it constantly mutates.

 Malicious programmers have sought to protect their encrypted code from this virus-scanning strategy by rewriting the unencrypted decryption engine (and the resulting encrypted payload) each time the virus or worm is propagated.
 Anti-virus software uses sophisticated pattern analysis to find underlying patterns within the different mutations of the decryption engine, in hopes of reliably detecting such malware.

 Emulation may be used to defeat polymorphic obfuscation by letting the malware demangle itself in a virtual environment before utilizing other methods, such as traditional signature scanning.
 Such a virtual environment is sometimes called a sandbox.
 Polymorphism does not protect the virus against such emulation if the decrypted payload remains the same regardless of variation in the decryption algorithm.
 Metamorphic code techniques may be used to complicate detection further, as the virus may execute without ever having identifiable code blocks in memory that remains constant from infection to infection.

 The first known polymorphic virus was written by Mark Washburn.
 The virus, called 1260, was written in 1990.
 A better-known polymorphic virus was created in 1992 by the hacker Dark Avenger as a means of avoiding pattern recognition from antivirus software.
 A common and very virulent polymorphic virus is the file infecter Virut.

-Example

-This example is not really a polymorphic code but will serve as an introduction to the world of encryption via the XOR operator.

-For example, in an algorithm using the variables A and B but not the variable C, there could be a large amount of code that changes C, and it would have no effect on the algorithm itself, allowing it to be changed endlessly and without heed as to what the final product will be.